-Chapter Board Members - Colorado
+Chapter Board Members - Colorado, Colorado

 USA Gymnastics is turning to Tom Forster to help plot a way forward in the wake of the scandal against a former disgraced national team doctor that has rocked one of the crown jewels of the U.S. Olympic movement.

 The organization named Forster as the high-performance director for the U.S. Women’s National Team on Thursday.
 Forster is tasked with developing a strategic plan and training program for all national team members.

 USA Gymnastics president Kerry Perry called Forster, who owns Colorado Aerials in Colorado Springs, Colo., the right fit because his philosophy “mirrors our priorities.”

 Forster says his priorities at USA Gymnastics are to create an atmosphere that focuses on open communication and provides the athletes the right to speak about issues and concerns that they have.
 He stressed they will be given an avenue to do so anonymously and without threat of retaliation.